Last Update 10th May, 2017.

 I’m sorry, it’s longer than I thought it would be, but taken from my experience of being a professional blogger for over two years, my hope is that these helpful tips should point you in the right direction.

-If all of this writing helps even just one person make the transition from a stressful job working for someone else to one to doing a job you love, it’ll be worth it.
+If all of this writing helps even just one person make the life-changing move from the dreaded day job working for someone else to one to doing a job you love, it’ll be worth it.

 A “No-Nonsense” Guide on How to Make Money Online With a Blog?